pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/configure-external-access.md

 * Through a Service with `type: NodePort`.
 A NodePort service provides basic access to services.
-By default, the `pachd` service is deployed as `NodePort` to simplify interaction with your localhost. `NodePort` is a limited solution that might not be reliable in production deployments.
+By default, the `pachd` service is deployed as `NodePort` to simplify interaction with your localhost. `NodePort` is a limited solution that might not be considered reliable or secure enough in production deployments.

 * Through a Service with `type: LoadBalancer`.
 A Kubernetes service with `type: LoadBalancer` can perform basic load balancing.
 Typically, if you